 So, ceramic and plastic media are the two best tumbler media for rust removal from metal parts.

-Their angle and shape of ceramic media is a primary factor that also dictates the rate of success of your process.
+The angle and shape of ceramic media are a primary factor that also dictates the rate of success of your process.

 They are also more durable – they can endure the pressure and friction of heavy metal parts.

 However, you will not get a sleek and shiny surface once the process is complete.
 The iron parts will have a dull surface finish.

 5. What Is the Best Vibratory Tumbler Media for Small Parts Like Bolts?

 Now, to get the best vibratory media for your small parts like bolts and nuts, you first have to know which specific metal type they are made from.